Search engines prioritise high-quality content with

 Off-page SEO is a wide-ranging discipline, and there are several options to investigate that may be more suitable for certain types of businesses.
 In general, however, there are a few key elements that you need to consider.
 These include:

-Link building: Often what is thought of as the most traditional form of off-site SEO strategy, this involves securing links to your key pages from other sites.
-This is viewed by search engines as a major vote of trust in your site and singles it out as having quality content that its users would be interested in.
-Not every backlink is equal, however, and there are a wide range of metrics that search algorithms use to rate these.
-Generally, however, you want to aim for quality over quantity.
+This involves securing links to your key pages from other sites and is viewed by search engines as a major vote of trust in your site and singles it out as having quality content.
+However, not every backlink is equal and there are a wide range of metrics that search algorithms use to rate these.

 A few good links from unique websites with a high domain authority will be much more valuable than a greater number of links from lower-quality sources and those that aren’t as directly relevant to your own business.
 To attract natural link building results, however, you’ll need top-quality content across your site.

-Social media shares themselves aren’t a direct ranking factor, but a positive, responsive presence on key channels relevant to your brand – be this Facebook, Twitter, Instagram or YouTube – can make a big difference.
+A positive, responsive presence on key channels relevant to your brand can make a big difference.
 Engaging with top influencers or brand leaders in your sector and keeping a close eye on your social media reputation can go a long way towards generating positive connections that boost your website’s visibility.

-Comments and reviews: Engaging directly with existing or potential customers, whether this is on social media, on review sites or on forums, is another way to get involved in conversations, build authority and find new opportunities to link back to your page.
+Engaging directly with existing or potential customers is another way to get involved in conversations, build authority and find new opportunities to link back to your page.
 This requires a fine balance – be too aggressive in promoting your business and you’ll put people off, but be too passive and you won’t enjoy any SEO benefit.
-However, get it right and you can not only enjoy improved rankings, but drive more organic traffic directly to your site and boost your reputation.
+However, get it right and you can not only enjoy improved rankings, but drive more organic traffic directly to your site.

 Other ways of improving off-page SEO include PR campaigns, local SEO, online events such as webinars, influencer marketing, and sharing documents or videos to syndication sites.